-- Metropolitan funded about \$41 million in rebates, classes, research and advertising to help consumers reduce water use in their homes and businesses. - Metropolitan processed more than 124,000 applications for a total of \$37.1 million in funding. - The U.S. Environmental Protection Agency honored Metropolitan's conservation program for excellence in promoting WaterSense®-labeled products. - Turf removal courses were made available throughout the region for homeowners, property managers and others.
+- Metropolitan funded about \$41 million in rebates, classes, research and advertising to help consumers reduce water use in their homes and businesses. - Consumers in Metropolitan's service area submitted over 124,000 applications for a total of \$37.1 million in funding. - Metropolitan's conservation program received the U.S. Environmental Protection Agency's Excellence in Promoting Watersense® Labeled Products Award. - Turf removal courses were made available throughout the region for homeowners, property managers and others.